gohugoio/hugo/content/en/hosting-and-deployment/hosting-on-netlify.md

 ## Create a Netlify account

-Go to [app.netlify.com] and select your preferred signup method.
+Go to [app.netlify.com] and select your preferred sign up method.
 This will likely be a hosted Git provider, although you also have the option to sign up with an email address.

 The following examples use GitHub, but other git providers will follow a similar process.